Mesopotamia: The firmament of Heaven

 To the setting of the sun ...

-Now it is said that the sun visits the Underworld at night and whilst he is there he acts as judge.
-Shamash (Utu) is judge of 'those above and those below'.
+It was also said that the Sun visited the Underworld at night and whilst he is there he acts as judge.
+The God of the Sun, Shamash (Utu) is judge of 'those above and those below'.
+But how is it below - and if the tunnel goes horizontally to Dilmun, may it also take a steep incline down to the Underworld?

 - The upper heavens are luludanitu-stone- they belong to Anu.